irmen/Pyro4/docs/source/alternative.rst

   `IronPython <http://ironpython.net>`_ is a Python implementation running on the .NET virtual machine.

-- Pyro requires the :kbd:`zlib` module, which is not included in older IronPython versions.
-IronPython 2.7 includes it by default.
-  If you need to install it manually, get it `from the developer <https://bitbucket.org/jdhardy/ironpythonzlib/downloads/>`_.
+- Pyro runs with IronPython 2.7.
+Older versions may or may not work, and lack required modules such as zlib.

 - IronPython cannot properly serialize exception objects, which could lead to problems when dealing with Pyro's enhanced tracebacks.
-For now, Pyro contains a workaround for this IronPython `bug <http://ironpython.codeplex.com/workitem/30805>`_.
+For now, Pyro contains a workaround for this IronPython `bug <https://github.com/IronLanguages/main/issues/943>`_.

 .. index:: Pypy